mikalv/recordify/README.md

-**NOTE: This is a work in progress**
+**NOTE: This is work in progress.**

 About
 ==========================
-Library to sync your spotify library to disk.
+Sync your spotify library to disk.

 Usage
 ==========================

-Write stream to FIFO
+Write PCM stream of a track to FIFO
 --------------------------
 * install sox `brew install sox`